-These cinnamon roll french toast muffins are a fusion of two of my favorite brunch dishes.
-When made in a muffin tin they have such a pretty presentation with the bonus of being divided into individual portion servings.
-Serve them for breakfast or brunch as a treat any time of year.
+These Cinnamon Roll French Toast Muffins are a sweet and spicy fusion of two favorite brunch dishes.
+Prepared in a muffin tin they have such a pretty presentation with the bonus of being divided into individual portion servings.
+Serve them for breakfast or brunch as a sweet treat any time of year.

-I can remember my Mom making french toast for us on special occasions when I was a little girl.
-She took thick slices of bread then dipped each piece in a milk and egg wash, then fried them in a skillet with melted butter until crispy golden.
-She topped each piece with a sprinkle of cinnamon sugar.
+I can remember my Mom making French toast for us on special occasions when I was a little girl.
+She took thick slices of bread then dipped each piece in a milk and egg wash, then fried them in a skillet with melted butter until crispy golden topping each piece with a sprinkle of cinnamon sugar.
 The smell brings back some of my fondest childhood memories.
-I had to pass that delicious memory down to my own children and I love serving the same flavors in any form.
-I often reach for my muffin tin to make baked eggs, savory breakfast muffins, mini pies and beyond.
-It was just a matter of time before I found another use for them with these cinnamon roll french toast muffins.
+I had to pass that delicious memory down to my own children.
+I often reach for my muffin pan to make individual servings of baked eggs, savory breakfast muffins, mini pies and beyond.

 What would a cinnamon roll be without being glazed with sweet cream cheese so these muffins are topped the very same way.
 Bake them until crispy and golden on the outside and moist and tender on the inside for a breakfast or brunch treat any day of the week.